ShellYard

 Cryptographic erasure

-Enterprise-tier per-Space CMK.
+Team and Enterprise: per-Space customer-managed KMS keys.
 Schedule deletion via kms:ScheduleKeyDeletion with a 7–30-day pending window.
 After the window, every ciphertext encrypted under that CMK is permanently unrecoverable.

 Provisioning